ZhangSteven/DIF/README.md

 # DIF
-Convert the trustee's DIF excel to Geneva's format, for reconciliation purpose
+Convert the trustee's DIF excel to Geneva's format, for reconciliation purpose.